pelayoarbues/quartz/content/notes/Training a LoRa of your face with Stable Diffusion 1.5.md

 ---
-title:  "Training a LoRa of your face with Stable Diffusion 1.5"
+title: Training a LoRa of your face with Stable Diffusion 1.5
 date: 2023-10-06
 tags:
   - permanent-note
+  - stablediffusion
+  - guide
 ---
 ![](notes/attachments/Pasted%20image%2020231006213341.png)